OndrejMikulec/TotalCommanderMacro/README.md

 # Total Commander Macro
 Macro for managing tabs in Total Commander.
 Macro can close all unlocked tabs and add more definned tabs in locked or unlocked state.

-TODO: Push and Add options, solve ini file reading/writing attemps, pause after TC closed, manage more TC opened
+TODO: solve cancel, no TC running - myTotalCommander.cs 44-60

 Valid arguments example: